History of Britney Spears in Timeline

 July 2007: Finalization of Divorce from Kevin Federline

-In July 2007, Britney Spears and Kevin Federline's divorce was finalized, and they agreed to share joint custody of their sons.
+In July 2007, Britney Spears's divorce from Kevin Federline was finalized, with the two agreeing to share joint custody of their sons.

 In October 2007, Britney Spears released her fifth studio album, Blackout.
-The album debuted at number two in the US and received positive reviews from critics.
+The album debuted at number two in the US and received positive reviews.

 December 2007: Relationship with Adnan Ghalib